Household Waste Recycling Centre Policy

 Residents who live outside the gates of the HWRC sites or on the same road are allowed to bring in their waste on foot, but they must follow the same route as the cars to dispose of their waste.

-Residents may also access the HWRC sites with push bikes or on foot but must follow the same route as the cars to dispose of their waste.
+Residents may also access the HWRC sites with push bikes but must follow the same route as the cars to dispose of their waste.

-Site rules to be followed at all times and residents must clear any waste that is dropped on the floor during their visit.
+Site rules and staff instruction must be followed at all times and residents must clear any waste that is dropped on the floor during their visit.

 If any assistance is required, please contact site staff.